Access Error No More: “The Data on The Clipboard Is Damaged So Microsoft Access Can’t Paste It”!

 How Do I Copy And Paste Data From Excel To Access?

-When you have copy data to the clipboard, then you have to simply close the MS Excel.
-And if showing this type of error message: “There is a huge amount of the information on your clipboard”.
+When you have copied data to the clipboard, then you have to simply close the MS Excel.
+And if showing this type of error message: “unable to copy and paste from Access to Excel”.
 Do you want to paste this data into another program later?

 To copy and paste data from Excel to Access, just follow the below-given steps: